Nikos-Salichos/TechnicalAnalysis/README.md

 - **Binance**: Utilizing the REST API for data retrieval.
 - **Alpaca**: Employing the C# SDK for Alpaca for streamlined integration.
 - **UniswapV3 and PancakeswapV3**: Utilizing GraphQL for efficient data access.
+- **Crypto Fear And Greed Index**: Utilizing the REST API for data retrieval from Alternative.me
+- **CNN Stock Fear And Greed Index**:  Utilizing the REST API for data retrieval from RapidApi
 - **WallStreetZen**: Preparing for integration (coming soon).

 ### Design Components